PyCOMPLETE/PyPARIS_sim_class/Simulation_parameters_doc.md

 from scipy.constants import e as qe
 ```

-## Machine class
+## Description of the accelerator
-By choosing ```"Synchrotron"``` as machine class it is possible to define all parameters of the ring:
+By choosing ```"Synchrotron"``` as machine class it is possible to define all parameters of the ring (this is the recommended way of configuring the simulation):
 ```python
 machine_class = 'Synchrotron'
 ```
-This is the recommended way of configuring the simulation

-## Description of the accelerator
 The description of the accelerator is provided by providing the following parameters that are required to define a PyHEADTAIL synchrotron.
 They are individually described in the [PyHEADTAIL documentation](https://giadarol.github.io/PyHEADTAIL/PyHEADTAIL.machines.html#PyHEADTAIL.machines.synchrotron.Synchrotron).
 ```python
 optics_mode = 'smooth'